Layla-P/TaskRunnerDemo/README.md

 https://visualstudiogallery.msdn.microsoft.com/65748cdb-4087-497e-a394-2e3449c8e61e

 ---------------------------------------------------------------------------------------------
-Adding git to your solution:
+Adding gulp to your solution:
 In powershell, cd into the solution folder and enter the command: npm init
 You will then be lead theough a series of instructions.
 Add a file called gulpfile.js to the solution as well .
+(could also do this by the following command in the rrot of the project: touch Gulpfile.js
+)
 --------------------------------------------------------------------------------------
 That is the solution set up.
 To install the nodejs packages required by the project, type the following command in powershell in the solution folder: